| HJR 640: Joint Subcommittee to Study Options to Provide a Long-Term

 of design and installation of biological nutrient removal facilities or

-removal technology at publicly owned treatment plants.
+other nutrient removal technology at publicly owned treatment plants.

 Mr. Baxter next provided